robben45712gzsdd/test-landingpage/README.md

-# Voodoo Landing Page
+# NEKSOLUTION Landing Page

-A modern, animated landing page inspired by voodoo.io built with Nuxt 2 and GSAP animations.
+A modern, animated landing page inspired by NEKSOLUTION.io built with Nuxt 2 and GSAP animations.

 ## 🚀 Features